nu11secur1ty/metasploit-framework-nu11secur1ty/documentation/modules/auxiliary/gather/ldap_esc_vulnerable_cert_finder.md

 allows enrollment in and which SIDs are authorized to use that certificate server to perform this enrollment operation.

-Currently the module is capable of checking for ESC1, ESC2, and ESC3 vulnerable certificates.
+Currently the module is capable of checking for certificates that are vulnerable to ESC1, ESC2, ESC3, ESC13, and ESC15.
+The module is limited to checking for these techniques due to them being identifiable remotely from a normal user account by analyzing the objects in LDAP.

 ### Installing AD CS
 1. Install AD CS on either a new or existing domain controller